joejustesen/aws-certifications/common-notes/RDS.md

 ## Aurora

+- primary db instance **read/write**
+- aurora replica **readonly**, up to 15 instances
+- 6 copies over 3 AZs
+  - write 4 copies to succeed
+  - read 3 copies to succeed
+  - failover less than 30 seconds
+- connections/endpoints
+  - cluster endpoint, only writeable endpoint
+  - reader endpoint, automatically load balances reads between aurora replica instances
+  - custom endpoint, load balances based on instances that are members of the customer group
+  - instance endpoint, direct connect to an instance
+- global
+  - primary region **read/write**
+  - secondary regions **readonly**, 1 second data latency
+  - on failure of primary, secondary can be promoted to primary
+- storage
+  - 10 GB up to 64 TB
+  - continuous backups to S3
+  - allows backtrack to point in time

+### Serverless

+- only allows MySQL
+- no need to select instance size
+- can migrate from Cluster to Serverless
+- DB starts/shutsdown automatically based on CPU/connections

 ### Endpoints

 - cluster endpoint, connects to the primary DB instance, read and write, uses DNS to identify primary instance, on failover, DNS CNAME is updated to new primary DB instance